What Are Internet Cookies and How Are They Used

 For instance, login data may be recorded in a cookie, allowing you to re-enter secure areas of the website without having to re-submit a username and password.

-More sophisticated tracking cookies can also record data on the length of time you spend on certain pages, which links you tend to click, even things like your language, preferred page layout and colour scheme.
+More sophisticated tracking cookies can also record data on the length of time you spend on certain pages, which links you tend to click, even things like your language, preferred page layout and color scheme.
 In this respect, cookies are used to improve the browsing experience on frequently-visited websites.

 How are they used in online advertising?

 Cookies have become crucial in online advertising for a number of reasons.
-By tracking a user’s online surfing habits, it is possible to target them with adverts which should be more relevant to their interests; this is behaviour-based advertising.
+By tracking a user’s online surfing habits, it is possible to target them with adverts that should be more relevant to their interests; this is behaviour-based advertising.
 Advertising space on websites is auctioned on real-time bidding exchanges, with advertisers bidding for space not just based on the type of site, but also the type of visitor.

 The cookies stored in a user’s web browser provide a profile of that particular person and their browsing habits, allowing advertisers to target specific groups of people.

-Website cookies are known as ‘first-party’ cookies, and the advertisers which have subsequently been invited to target the user of the site, can also download ‘third-party’ cookies to the users browser through their ads.
+Website cookies are known as ‘first-party’ cookies, and the advertisers which have subsequently been invited to target the user of the site can also download ‘third-party’ cookies to the user’s browser through their ads.

 The future for cookies